A Hypergraph Container Method for Spread SAT: Approximation and Speedup: From Theorem 1.2 to Other Main Results

 \section{From Theorem 1.2 to Other Main Results}

 In this section, we provide proofs of other main results derived from Theorem~\ref{technical}, whose proof is given in Section~\ref{sec4}.
-Our results primarily focus on SAT formulas whose clauses are relatively evenly distributed.
-We introduce the following definition to describe a generalized notion for an evenly distributed non-uniform hypergraph.
+Our results primarily focus on SAT problems whose clauses are relatively evenly distributed.
+We introduce the following definition to describe a generalized notion for evenly distributed non-uniform hypergraph.

 \begin{defn} Let $\mathcal{H}$ be a hypergraph.
 We say that $\mathcal{H}$ is a $(\lambda,p)_k$-structure if $\mathcal{H}$ is $k$-bounded and satisfies: \begin{itemize} \item [(1)] $\bar{w}_p(\mathcal{H})\geq p;$ \item[(2)] $\Delta_{1,p}(\mathcal{H})\leq \lambda\cdot\bar{w}_p(\mathcal{H})$; and \item[(3)] $\Delta_{2,p}(\mathcal{H})\leq \lambda \cdot\bar{w}_p(\mathcal{H})\cdot p^{k}$. \end{itemize} \end{defn} Definition~\ref{def:lambdap_structure} ensures that in a $(\lambda,p)_k$-structure, no vertex or set has an excessively high weight.
 It aligns with the common condition of the container method that edges cannot be overly concentrated.
 The smaller $\lambda$ is, the more spread the hypergraph is.
 So we say $\lambda$ is a spread parameter.
 For SAT formulas, we say $\varphi $ is a $(\lambda,p)_k$-structure if $\mathcal{H}_{\varphi}$ is a $(\lambda,p)_k$-structure, and we say $\varphi$ contains a $(\lambda,p)_k$-structure if there exists a subset of edges $\mathcal{E}' \subseteq \mathcal{E}(\mathcal{H}_\varphi)$ such that the hypergraph $(V(\mathcal{H}_\varphi), \mathcal{E}')$ is a $(\lambda,p)_k$-structure.